Maryland slip and fall law is based on a fault system.

 The alternative to contributory negligence that exists in most states is called “comparative negligence,” a much better and more fair rule.

-Under comparative negligence, which varies slightly among the states that have this rule, the fault of the two drivers is “compared” and the one who is more at fault pays while the one who is less at fault has his or her claim reduced by the percentage of their fault.
+Under comparative negligence, which varies slightly among the states that have this rule, the fault of the two parties is “compared” and the one who is more at fault pays while the one who is less at fault has his or her claim reduced by the percentage of their fault.
 For example, if Jones is 90% responsible for causing an accident and Smith is 10% at fault, Smith can recover from Jones for her injuries, but Smith can only recover 90% of full compensation.

 Unfortunately, Maryland is one of only 4 states that has a very harsh rule called “contributory negligence.”
 If it exists, contributory negligence defeats your claim.